matthewbeta/matthew-jackson.com/_posts/2018-04-26-css-angles-with-gcse-trigonometry.md

 100% - (tan(8deg) * 16 / 9 * 100%)
 ````

-Unfortunately CSS (or any of it's preprocessors) don't have native trigonometry functions.
+Unfortunately CSS (or any of it's preprocessors?) don't have native trigonometry functions.
 However, someone already made them!
 Take a look at the post [Trigonometry in Sass](https://unindented.org/articles/trigonometry-in-sass/).
 By adding these functions into our code, we can then use the functions in our SCSS.
 Here's our final clip-path for our 16x9 image:

 ````SCSS
 clip-path: polygon(0 #{tan(8deg) * 16 / 9 * 100%}, 100% 0, 100% #{100% - (tan(8deg) * 16 / 9 * 100%)}, 0 100%);